 There are no camping sites in the town Moraira itself.
 The only camping site close to Moraira is Camping Moraira (Camino Paellero 50, Moravit, Moraira, Spain) which is present at a 5-minute walk from the beach in Moreira, 6.8 Miles (11 km) from Calpe.
 Well designed and offers a lot of facilities to their guests.
 Languages spoken include German, English, French and Spanish.
 Further details are available at https://campingmoraira.com/

 In the surrounding areas, you can find many camping sites.
 These include Camping Calp -Mar (Calpe), Las Palmeras Resort (Alicante), Marjal Costa Blanca Camping and Resort (Valencia) and many more.

 We did not find a special Camper location in Moreira.
 If you know one, please let us know.

-- Weather: The winter weather in Moraira (Spain) will normally be warm during the day and can be cold during the night.
+- Weather: The fall, winter, and spring weather in Moraira (Spain) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.